Char Data Type (Visual Basic)

 Negative Numbers.
 Char is an unsigned type and cannot represent a negative value.
 In any case, you should not use Char to hold numeric values.

 Interop Considerations.
-If you are interfacing with components not written for the .NET Framework, for example Automation or COM objects, keep in mind that character types have a different data width (8 bits) in other environments.
-If you are passing an 8-bit argument to such a component, declare it as Byte instead of Char in your new Visual Basic code.
+If you interface with components not written for the .NET Framework, for example Automation or COM objects, remember that character types have a different data width (8 bits) in other environments.
+If you pass an 8-bit argument to such a component, declare it as Byte instead of Char in your new Visual Basic code.

 Widening.
 The Char data type widens to String.
-This means you can convert Char to String without encountering aerror.
+This means you can convert Char to String and will not encounter a OverflowException error.

 Type Characters.
 Appending the literal type character C to a single-character string literal forces it to the Char data type.
 Char has no identifier type character.